Giuffre's Prince Andrew suit goes ahead despite Epstein deal

 The prince’s lawyers have said that Andrew never sexually abused or assaulted Giuffre and that he “unequivocally denies Giuffre’s false allegations against him.”

-The interview was widely panned by critics who said Andrew seemed insensitive to Epstein’s victims.
-Afterward, the prince stepped back from royal duties.

-On Wednesday, his lawyers did not immediately respond to messages seeking comment.
+His lawyers did not immediately respond to messages seeking comment Wednesday.
 Buckingham Palace told The Associated Press that it would not comment on the "ongoing legal matter.”

+Sigrid McCawley, an attorney for Giuffre, said in a statement that Kaplan's ruling “is another important step in Virginia's heroic and determined pursuit of justice as a survivor of sex trafficking.”

+While Andrew denies the allegations, Buckingham Palace will want him to settle the case so Queen Elizabeth II can move on without more sordid headlines that weaken the monarchy and taint every member of the royal family, said Mark Stephens, a specialist in international law at Howard Kennedy in London.

+“The practical realities of this position have stuck a noose around Prince Andrew’s neck,’’ Stephens said.
+“He’s got to settle.
+He’s got to get out.
+Or he’s a dead man walking.”

-Kaplan noted that he was required by law, at this stage of the litigation, to proceed as if the allegations made by Giuffre are true.
+Kaplan noted that he was required by law, at this stage of the litigation, to assume Giuffre's allegations are true, though the prince’s lawyers could cast doubt on the truth of the claims at trial.
+The judge has said a trial would not occur until late this year, at the earliest.
+Depositions of the prince and Giuffre would take place before then.

-“The law prohibits the Court from considering at this stage of the proceedings defendant’s efforts to cast doubt on the truth of Ms. Giuffre’s allegations, even though his efforts would be permissible at trial,” Kaplan said.

-Giuffre's settlement with Epstein was reached a decade before the financier killed himself at a Manhattan lockup as he awaited a sex trafficking trial in 2019.
+Giuffre's settlement with Epstein was reached a decade before the financier killed himself at a Manhattan lockup as he awaited a sex trafficking trial in 2019, over a decade after Florida federal prosecutors struck a deal with his lawyers not to prosecute him.
+His lawyers claimed the Florida deal prevented the New York charges.

+Similarly, Andrew's attorneys cited language in the recently unsealed $500,000 settlement by Epstein with Giuffre that said her claims against “potential defendants” were also disallowed by the deal.

-But Kaplan wrote that there were substantial indications in the $500,000 settlement that Epstein and Giuffre did not clearly intend for language to “directly,” “primarily," or “substantially” benefit someone such as the prince.
+But Kaplan wrote that there were substantial indications in the settlement that Epstein and Giuffre did not clearly intend to “directly,” “primarily," or “substantially” benefit someone such as the prince.
 He noted that the prince was not a party to the agreement.

 He also said the agreement was “far from a model of clear and precise drafting.”